-- -Receives initial DWI investigation training at the academy, and possibly refreshers once or twice in career. - -Performs SFSTs sometimes only a few times a year, or not at all, and is thus not comfortable with them. - -Subject to pressures of call volume and other serious crimes, may not invest the time in DWI investigations. - -Viewed by the public as "just another cop" who may, or may not be pursuing DWI offenders.
+- -Receives initial DWI investigation training at the academy, and possibly refreshers once or twice in his or her career. - -Performs SFSTs only a few times a year, or not at all, and is thus not comfortable with them. - -Subject to pressures of call volume and other serious crimes, may not invest the time in DWI investigations. - -Viewed by the public as "just another cop" who may, or may not be pursuing DWI offenders. - -Additionally, the Patrol Deputy may not recognize cases of drug-impaired driving, or other non-alcohol impaired driving cases.

--May not recognize cases of drug-impaired driving, or other non-alcohol impaired driving cases,
+Full-Time DWI Enforcement Deputy:

-Full-Time DWI enforcement deputy:
+- -Receives regular continuing education in DWI enforcement, including legal updates and training. - -Performs SFSTs on a regular basis, and is comfortable conducting, and testifying about the tests.

-- -Receives regular continuing education in DWI enforcement, legal updates, ARIDE, DRE. - -Performs SFSTs on a regular basis, is comfortable conducting, and testifying about the tests. - -is assigned full-time to DWI enforcement, not subject to pressures of call volume or other serious crimes. - -Operate marked "DWI ENFORCEMENT" vehicles, perceived by the public as always seeking DWI arrests. - -Specialized training such as ARIDE and DRE lead to greater recognition of impaired driving caused by substances other than alcohol.
+- .-Is assigned to full-time to DWI enforcement, and is not subject to pressures of call volume or other serious crimes. - -Operate marked "DWI ENFORCEMENT" vehicles, perceived by the public as always seeking DWI arrests. - -Specialized alcohol-related training.

-The Highway Safety Division, in the Problem Identification section of all DWI enforcement grant applications for fiscal year 2022, Identified the problem of drugged drivers accounting for a significantly higher amount of impaired driving traffic crashes.
+The Highway Safety Division, in the Problem Identification section of all DWI enforcement grant applications for fiscal year 2022, identified the problem of drugged drivers accounting for a significantly higher amount of impaired driving traffic crashes.
 Lack of training, know how, or desire of a large amount of the law enforcement community has led to drugged drivers not being properly identified when contacted and removed from the roadways.
 Failure to recognize this impairment, or discretionary decisions by officers to not investigate the impairment due to the nature of the contact are believed to contribute to the increase in drugged driving crashes.
 When agencies such as the sheriff's office have full-time DWI enforcement units working, the units frequently respond to calls from patrol regarding drugged drivers, as the average patrol deputy doesn't feel comfortable investigating these situations.
 In incidences when the TSU was contacted to handle these types of contacts, even by outside agencies, many drugged driving investigations have resulted in arrests that otherwise would not have been made.

-During fiscal year 2020, the Sheriff's Traffic Safety Unit arrested 307 subjects for driving while intoxicated.
-During that same period, deputies assigned to patrol, and other divisions of the sheriff's office arrested 9.
-Of the 9 DWI arrests made by deputies outside the Traffic Safety Unit over 75% were made by a single deputy.
-This is a clear indicator of the performance of full-time DWI enforcement deputies compared to deputies working DWI enforcement during regular shift hours, or during overtime enforcement hours.
+During fiscal year 2021, the Sheriff's Traffic Safety Unit arrested 341 subjects for driving while intoxicated.
+During that same period, deputies assigned to patrol, and other divisions of the sheriff's office arrested 5.